-We were the Harrismith under 13 team of 1967, playing in bright orange, looking for all the world like mangos complete with little green leaves on top and some black spots below.!
+We were the Harrismith under thirteen team of 1967, playing in bright orange, looking for all the world like mangos complete with little green leaves on top and some black spots below.!

 At the end of the season we were unbeaten and happy.

-But then we read in The Friend of Bloemfontein:
+But then we read in the newspaper, The Friend of Bloemfontein:

 Free State u/13 Champs: 140 points for and 0 against!

 And they weren’t talking about us – it was an u/13 team from Virginia.
 We thought: Free State Champs?
 Like Hell!
+We also thought: Where the hell’s Virginia?
 Bruce phoned them and challenged them to come and play us.
 “No, we’re Free State Champs”, they said, “Can’t you read?
 You’ll have to come to us!”

-Off we went to Virginia in Bruce’s white Cortina and Giel’s black Mercedes 190.
+Off we went to Virginia in Bruce’s white Cortina and Giel du Toit’s black Mercedes 190.
 There we watched their second team play Saaiplaas, a little mining village team.
 We cheered Saaiplaas on and exhorted them to victory!
-They beat the Virginia 2nds 3-0, their first defeat.
-I can still hear our hooker Skottie Meyer shouting mockingly (he was full of nonsense like that!)
-“Thlaaiplaath!!
+They beat the Virginia seconds 3-0, their first defeat.
+I can still hear our hooker Skottie Meyer shouting mockingly – he was full of nonsense like that! – “Thlaaiplaath!!
 Thlaiplaath!!”

 Our turn next and the Saaiplaas boys did their best to be heard above the din of the enthusiastic local supporters.
-It was a tight match but we had the edge, our left wing Krugertjie being stopped inches from the left corner flag and our right wing Krugertjie being pulled down inches from the right corner flag (identical twins).
+It was a tight match but we had the edge, our left wing Krugertjie being stopped inches from the left corner flag and our right wing Krugertjie pulled down inches from the right corner flag.
+Yep, identical twins, find them in the pic.
 The difference at the final whistle was a De Wet Ras drop goal from near the halfway line.
 3-0 to us to complete a bad day for ex-Free State Champs Virginia.

 Now Bruce Humphries had the Free State’s biggest fish in his sights: Grey College Bloemfontein.
-No, they didn’t really think they’d want to play us and anyway they were off on a tour to Natal that week.
+No, they didn’t really think they’d want to play us and anyway they were off on a tour to Natal that week, thank you.
 “Well”, said Bruce “You can’t get back from Natal without passing through Harrismith, and you wouldn’t really sneak past us would you?”